 With the basic costume done, we moved to accessories.
 Somehow, I don't have a photo of how we made the water bucket.
 It started out as an Easter bucket, which we primed and painted grey.
 Then we added an oval of blue craft foam to look like water.
 When he goes trick-or-treating, he'll lift up the "water" so the candy can go in the bucket.

 The marshmallows are Crayola Model Magic molded around the ends of a stick.
 When the clay dried, we used two different shades of chalk ink to give them a toasted look.

 We carefully opened and emptied a graham cracker box and a Hershey bar.
 We pushed the flaps of the box in and glued a ribbon handle in place.

 I cut a piece of cardboard to the size and shape of the Hershey bar, glued the wrapper back together, and attached it to the graham cracker box.

 The photo at the top of the post shows the costume through this step.
 We actually have one more accessory, though I don't think Trevor is going to wear it as part of the costume.
 We took a pipe cleaner and curled it into the shape of smoke.
 We glued cotton balls to it, then sprayed it grey.

 We're both thrilled with how this costume came out.
 It was a lot of fun making it together.
-Below are some of the materials we used.
-Shopping through these links (even if you buy something else!) helps support my blog and doesn't cost you any more.
-Thank you!
+Below are affiliate links for some of the materials we used.